StevenPate/bookshelves.dev/src/content/shelves/books-i-have-finished-in-2022.md

     it but to keep reading its haunting style.
 The clarity and directness of its prose feels at first like an unbearably and intensely focused light.
 It reveals, like a doctor's lamp.
 Another metaphor, from the title, is even better.
 It is dry and desiccated in a breathtakingly clarifying way.
-The dry heart.
 What a title.
 What a first line.
   details: true
 - ISBN: '9781771644198'
   description: Tree description, which has a subtitle set off by a colon.
 Watch out!.